pablos4nt0s/node-express-api-example/README.md

 Node.js implementation of a REST API using express and MongoDB.
 Also helps your team to promote best practices by following simple conventions.

+This example retrieves a list of addresses by a city or postal code.

 ## Features

 - Code Linting [ESLint](http://eslint.org). [eslint-config-airbnb](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb).